thebyte9/blaze-components-react/src/ButtonSelect/README.md

 ## Description

-The ButtonSelect Extend the button to show a list of actions.
+The ButtonSelect component extends the button to show a list of actions.

 ## Usage